rexrainbow/phaser3-rex-notes/docs/docs/ui-fixwidthsizer.md

         ```
 - `childKey` : Add this child into childMap, which could be read back by `sizer.getElement(key)`.
     - `undefined` : Don't add this child.
 Default value.
-    - `items` : Reserved key, which is used to store all children item.
+    - `items` : Reserved key, for all children item.

 ### Add new line